7 Steps to Suppression: Based on No-ting

 - When others remind us of what we suppress, then we attack them and suppress them to punish them into silence.

 - What you cannot stand becomes your stressor.

 - No-ting is the stress creator because trying to make something not exist that exists will result in negative stress.
 Remember, positive stress causes progress, and negative stress either causes a lack of progress or a standstill.

 - What you cannot change, control, or fix is, in fact, everything.
 Only God has the authority and power to change anything in any way.

 - Denial and suppression don’t work, so continue to cycle stress until there is enough stress to demand release, which will mean a new or larger form of denial and suppression.

 Motivation, Payoffs, & Desire for Suppression

 Suppression requires one to think that they know better than what exists.
-Such pride is the lifeblood of ego.
+Such pride is the lifeblood of the ego.
 Note how every step of the 7 Steps of Suppression is a claim to know.
-Remember claiming to know is for ego, not self.
+Remember claiming to know is for ego, not-self.

-- How could ego not take delight in the act of suppression?
+- How could the ego not take delight in the act of suppression?